MTawhid7/creative-catalyst-engine/README.md

 ### Architecture Diagram
 The engine is architected as a modern, decoupled web service.
-The diagram below illustrates the full request lifecycle.
+The diagram below illustrates the full request lifecycle, which uses a Server-Sent Events (SSE) stream for real-time updates.

 <details>
 <summary>Click to view the Mermaid diagram source code</summary>